PatrickLang/fabrikamfiber/README.md

 ## Kubernetes

+What's needed

+- Kubernetes 1.10 or later cluster
+- At least 1 Linux amd64 node, and 1 Windows amd64 node
+- kubectl
+- The files at k8s/* in this repo

+The latest step by step guide to deploying this on Azure at http://aka.ms/windowscontainers/kubernetes

+### Steps to deploy

 This will create 2 deployments - one for web, one for the database, along with a shared secret.

 Description                         | Deployment Name              | Service